GoogleCloudPlatform/datashare-toolkit/client/README.md

 #### Publisher
 Open a terminal and run the following command(s).
 First, we will initially try the `listen` subcommand before `publish` to verify the tcpreplay works.
 Specify a multicast address, *eth0* interface name, and custom interface read buffer (1MB).

-    docker run -it --rm gcr.io/chrispage-dev/bmc:dev multicast listen -a 239.0.0.1:9999 -i eth0 -r 1048576
+    docker run -it --rm --name listener gcr.io/chrispage-dev/bmc:dev multicast listen -a 239.0.0.1:9999 -i eth0 -r 1048576

 You should see `Listening to messages...`

 #### Producer
 Open another terminal and run the following command(s).
 You can capture a multicast stream with [tcpdump](https://www.tcpdump.org/) or use a public data set.
 For this example, we will use the from (https://iextrading.com/trading/market-data/).
 Download one of the [Sample pcap](https://www.googleapis.com/download/storage/v1/b/iex/o/data%2Ffeeds%2F20180127%2F20180127_IEXTP1_DEEP1.0.pcap.gz?generation=1517101215560431&alt=media) files and unzip.
 You will need to change the *-D* option to replace the destination multicast group address, the *-r* to replace the port number, and the pcap file location, */temp/data_feeds_20180127_20180127_IEXTP1_DEEP1.0.pcap* if using a different pcap file.
+The *-t* option will send the feed as fast as possible.
+_Note_ You can loop `tcpreplay` with the *-l <# of loops>* option

-    docker run --cap-add NET_ADMIN --privileged -it --rm -v "${PWD}":"${PWD}" williamofockham/tcpreplay:4.3.0 tcpreplay-edit -i eth0 -D 233.215.21.4/32:239.0.0.1/32 -r 10378:9999 -C ${PWD}/temp/data_feeds_20180127_20180127_IEXTP1_DEEP1.0.pcap
+    docker run -it --rm --name producer -v "${PWD}":"${PWD}" williamofockham/tcpreplay:4.3.0 tcpreplay-edit -i eth0 -D 233.215.21.4/32:239.0.0.1/32 -r 10378:9999 -C -t ${PWD}/temp/data_feeds_20180127_20180127_IEXTP1_DEEP1.0.pcap

 You will see messages running through the producer and publisher terminals.